ModestasMain/thought-app/README.md

-# Thought App
+# Thought App - React Native

-A mobile-first motivational quotes app where users can share and discover inspiring thoughts.
+A React Native app built with Expo SDK 53 for sharing and discovering motivational thoughts.

 ## Features

-- 📱 Mobile-optimized design with touch-friendly interactions
-- ✨ Create and share motivational thoughts
+- Create and share thoughts with tags
+- Like and share thoughts
-- 🔍 Search and filter thoughts by tags
+- Search and filter by tags
-- ❤️ Like and share thoughts
+- Infinite scroll for loading more thoughts
-- 🏷️ Tag-based organization
-- 📱 PWA-ready with mobile app capabilities
+- Modern mobile-first UI design

 ## Tech Stack

+- React Native 0.76.3
+- Expo SDK 53
-- React 18 with TypeScript
+- TypeScript
-- Tailwind CSS for mobile-first styling
+- Expo Router for navigation
-- Lucide React for icons
+- React Native Reanimated for animations

-- Date-fns for date formatting
-- Mobile-optimized components and interactions
+## Prerequisites

+- Node.js 18+
+- npm or yarn
+- Expo CLI (`npm install -g @expo/cli`)
+- Expo Go app on your mobile device

-## Getting Started
+## Setup

 1. Install dependencies:
 ```bash